tsmatz/minecraft-rl-example/Readme.md

 ## 3. Install Ray and RLlib framework ##

-Install ray framework (which is used to run a trained AI agent) with dependencies as follows.
+Install Ray framework with RLlib (which is used to run the training) with dependencies as follows.<br>
+In this example, I have used TensorFlow for RLlib backend, but you can also use PyTorch.

 ```
 pip3 install tensorflow==2.4.1 ray[default]==1.6.0 ray[rllib]==1.6.0 ray[tune]==1.6.0 attrs==19.1.0 pandas